vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ## Macros

 Just as you can use sets to "share" data across rules, you can also write macros to share code.

+### Pattern macros

 A `patternmacro` is a top-level declaration that declares a name, arguments that can be passed, and a set of script to be executed "as though the script code were in place of the original call".

 Macro names can be ordinary names or have a `^` in front of them.
 The arguments must always begin with `^`.

 The definition ends with the start of a new top-level declaration or end of file.
 E.g.
 ```
 patternmacro: ^ISHAIRCOLOR(^who)